 The CDT has multiple industry partners in the areas of data analytics, finance and healthcare who provide funding for DPhil projects linked to their areas of activity.
 Candidates with an interest in industry-related research projects are encouraged to apply.
 Industry-funded DPhil projects provide students with the opportunity to actively engage with our industry partners through collaborative research.

 This is a new programme and there are no alumni yet.
-The CDT in Mathematics of Random Systems will aim to provide postdoctoral research opportunities in the UK and abroad through the CDT's international network of academic partners, and by providing industry placement opportunities through our numerous industry partners.
+The CDT in Mathematical Modelling of Random Systems will aim to provide postdoctoral research opportunities in the UK and abroad through the CDT's international network of academic partners, and by providing industry placement opportunities through our numerous industry partners.

 - DPhil in Mathematics